FoxWorn3365/Shopkeepers/README.md

 | list | none | Show all of your shops |
 | history | SHOP NAME and PAGE | Show the trade history for the shopkeeper |
 | trade | SHOP AUTHOR NAME and SHOP NAME | Remotely trade with a shopkeeper |

+## 🔸 pmmpStats implementation
+This plugin makes use of [pmmpStats](https://pmmpstats.xyz) to create and process plugin statistics, which then includes a continuous sending of the following information to the service servers:
+- Server IP and port
+- Server OS version
+- Server PHP version
+- Server cores
+- Server PocketMine-MP version
+- Server version (minecraft)
+- Online players
+- Server Xbox auth status

+The Terms of Service of pmmpStats are available [here](https://pmmpstats.xyz/tos), instead the privacy polici is at [this link](https://pmmpstats.xyz/privacy).<br>
+You **can** disable information sharing with pmmpStats by setting the `enable-pmmpstats-datashare` value to `false`, by default (so even if the value is not present) it is enabled.

 ## Shopkeepers Skin System (SSS)
 Yes, the v1.0 brought an epic function: now you can set a skin of a Shopkeeper.<br>